avcopan/weekend-server-calculator/README.md

  * Allows `Ans` or `Answer` keyword to refer to the value of the previous answer
  * Allows arbitrarily-nested parentheses to control the order of operations
  * Allows either keyboard or button input
- * Look and style corresponds to a classic TI-30XIIS calculator
+ * Imitates the font and color scheme of a classic TI-30XIIS calculator
  * Allows history scrolling for input using up/down arrows

 ## Screen Shot